gannjondal/mb3d-formulas/formulas-jit/Newton3D/README.md

 # Recent JIT formulas around the implementation of the 3D Newton bulb
-For compatibility to older examples in dA, and ff.org all older formulas are available in [this folder:](/published-samples/fforg-da-3dnewton/)
+For compatibility to older examples in dA, and ff.org all older formulas are available in this folder: [/published-samples/fforg-da-3dnewton/](/published-samples/fforg-da-3dnewton/)

 ## Current references:
 - FF org - Revisiting the 3D Newton (original introduction of the principle):